Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/04 Chapter 2 The Lands Of Barovia.md

 If more than one scout is present, the others are spread out over a 100-foot-square area.

 These [[5.
 Mechanics/Bestiary/Humanoid/Scout.md\|scouts]] are Barovian hunters or trappers searching for a missing villager or townsperson.
 Once they realize the characters aren't out to kill them, they lower their weapons and request help in finding their missing person.
 If the characters decline, the scouts point them in the direction of the nearest settlement and depart without so much as a farewell.
-They wield light crossbows (+4 to hit, range 80/320 ft.) instead of longbows, dealing `dice: 1d8 + 2|avg` (`1d8 + 2`) piercing damage on a hit.
+They wield light crossbows (+4 to hit, range 80/320 ft.) instead of longbows, dealing `dice:1d8 + 2|text(6)` (`1d8 + 2`) piercing damage on a hit.

 > [!note] Strahd's Spies
 >